lesstif/php-jira-rest-client/README.md

 **important-note:** If you are using previous versions(a prior v1.2), you should move config.jira.json to .env and will edit it.

+If you are developing with laravel framework(5.x), you must append above configuration to your application .env file.

 # Usage

 ## Table of Contents